kamitu-sm/ictlife/cron_s3_backups/readme.md

 This step should create two files ({HOME}/.aws/credentials) and ({HOME}/.aws/config).

+Step 4:

+Log into your AWS web console and create a bucket the will be used by the script.
+You can Edit the script appropriately to reflect the name of your bucket.

 Step 5:

-Edit you /etc/crontab file and add the entry below
+Edit you /etc/crontab file and add the entry below.
+This will run the script daily at 1:00AM as user root

-aws-create-ec2 -h

-or

-./aws-create-ec2.sh -h
+The format of /etc/crontab is like this:

+# Everyday at 1:00AM
+# m h dom mon dow user      command
+0 1 * * *  root  cron_s3_backups.sh